 The 243 meter tall twin towers and surrounding buildings contain the offices and the assembly hall of the metropolitan government of Tokyo, as well as observatories on the 45th floor of each tower.
 The view from the southern tower is considered slightly more interesting.

-Closed: Mondays (or the next day if Monday is a holiday), and December 29 to January 3.
+Hours: 9:00 to 18:00 (until 16:30 in winter, until 19:00 in summer) Closed: Mondays (or the next day if Monday is a holiday), and December 29 to January 3.
 There are no closure days from late March to late April (cherry blossoms) and in the first half of November (chrysanthemums).
+Admission: 500 yen

 With a history of over 100 years Isetan is a veteran among Shinjuku's department stores.
 The Shinjuku store is Isetan's flagship and consists of ten floors, including restaurants on the top floors and a food department in the basement.